libbitcoin/libbitcoin-consensus/README.md

 # About

-This library includes the following 36 files considered to be bitcoin consensus-critical.
-These files are identical to those used in version 0.11.0 of the Satoshi client with two exceptions.
-The file `pubkey.cpp` has conditionally-included sections for support of experimental [libsecp256k1](https://github.com/bitcoin/secp256k1) builds against the current library.
-The file `ecwrapper.cpp` has conditional exclusion of the entire file when `secp256k1` is in use.
-These changes are excluded in OpenSSL (consensus) builds.
+This library includes the following 33 files considered to be bitcoin script consensus-critical.
+These files are identical to those used in version 0.12.0 of the Satoshi client with two exceptions.

 ```
 amount.h
-eccryptoverify.cpp
-eccryptoverify.h
-ecwrapper.cpp
-ecwrapper.h
 hash.cpp
 hash.h
+prevector.h
 pubkey.cpp
 pubkey.h
 serialize.h